isabella232/SC_FarazBhojani/RW Depth Screencast.md

 let b2 = -s2 * (focus + filterWidth / 2)
 ```

 Now we want to take the constants we created to input them into the function.
 We apply the filter to our depth image and store it into mask0.

+[TODO Faraz: The code below is mising an explanation.
+The student would not understand how this works without an explanation.
+The original tutorial had an explanation but you remvoed it - why?
+Please add an explanation back in and make sure you explain everything you do in a screencast.]

 ```
 let mask0 = depthImage